carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 ---
 ~~~

-Or add the mentioned `--metadat title="..."` to the command line.
+Or add the mentioned `--metadata title="..."` to the command line.

-Inspect the output
+Once we've made all of these changes, and produced the output we want, we can
+check it, using this command:

 ~~~
 cat build/index.html